CCSI-Toolset/measurement-optimization/README.md

   - `plot_one_solution` receives and draws the solution of one measurement under four strategies.
 To reproduce result figure like Fig. S-2 in paper, call it 6 times to draw all 6 figures and combine to a panel figure.

+### Kinetics case study with Cvxpy

+- Step 1: run `cvxpy_problem.py`
+- Step 2: with `mip_option` and `objective`, choose to run the A-optimality or D-optimality, mixed-integer or relaxed problem
+- Step 3: with `test`, set up the budget ranges as you want to try.

+  If `test` is False: we use the budget range [1000, 5000] with a 400 discretization, i.e. [1000, 1400, 1800, ..., 5000] for mixed-integer problems.

+  Otherwise, we use three budget [3000, 5000] to do a test run.

+- Step 4: store results for drawing figures

+  To do this, define the param `file_store_name` with a string you given, for e.g., "MINLP_result_".

+  Then both the solutions and the FIM of the results are stored separately.

+  For e.g., if running in the range [1000, 5000], the stored files will be:

+  MINLP_result_1000, MINLP_result_fim_1000,

+  ...

+  MINLP_result_5000, MINLP_result_fim_5000,

+- Step 7: use draw_figure.ipynb to read stored FIM and solutions

+  - `read_fim` receives the string name, for.e.g. `MINLP_result_`, and budget ranges, returns a list of A- and D-optimality values of the given FIMs

+  - `plot_data` receives the Cvxpy solution and Pyomo solution, and draws them on the same figure

 ### Rotary bed case study